Semlin (Sod House)"Homes 'grown' out of the very soil"

 In 1875 when Mennonite settlers were first arriving on Manitoba’s prairie they had limited resources to build houses and barns.
-A lack of trees did not make building any easier.
-The Mennonites lived in Semiln or Sod Houses -- a type of housing they had first become familiar with in Russia.
+A lack of trees did not make it any easier.
+The Mennonites relied on semiln or sod houses to live in; a type of housing they had first become familiar with in Russia.

-A meter-deep hole was dug and then walls of sod were built up around it.
+A hole, approximately a meter deep (just over 3 feet), was dug and then walls of sod were built up around it.
 Poles were then laid across the walls and covered in sod creating the roof for the dwelling.
-The house was divided into two sections.
-One for the people and the other for the livestock.
+The house was divided into two sections; one for the people and the other for the livestock.
 This made it easier to heat and look after the farm animals.
-Though sod houses provided much needed protection from the elements, they were still temporary and usually only needed for the first few years.
+Though sod houses provided much needed protection from the elements, they were still temporary and usually only used for a few years.